+10.20 Demonstrate an advanced understanding of the characteristics, purposes, conditions, and applications of qualitative research methods.
+10.21 Understand the nature of qualitative procedures and how they compare to quantitative procedures.
+10.22 Become familiar with the characteristics, language, and logic of qualitative research methods.
+10.23 Understand the available techniques for designing a qualitative research study; 10.24 Understand how to summarize, compile, interpret, and report qualitative data 10.25 Know and apply the components of research including; research question, purpose of research, literature review, methodology, protocols, limitations of research, analysis and synthesis of collected data, appendixes, implications, validity, application, and potential future research.
+10.26 Critically evaluate and synthesize existing research and make connections to practical educational settings.
+10.27 Understand and demonstrate knowledge of all elements of a dissertation including; defense and written exams, committee collaboration, and written requirements.
+10.28 Conduct a thorough review of the literature.
 10.29 Clearly write a statement of problem, a definition of the topic, a conceptual framework, definitions of all terms, limitations and delimitations of the topic, and a statement of purpose 10.30 Demonstrate the scholarly significance and implications, and the expected contribution to knowledge of the research.
 10.31 Develop and plan a research protocol and methodology, including a timeline.
 10.32 Understand the role of a university IRB and apply for approval.
 10.33 Identify and work productively with an advisor and faculty dissertation committee.
 10.34 Organize and write the doctoral dissertation.